pontem-network/aptos-core/developer-docs-site/docs/nodes/indexer-fullnode.md

 # Indexer Fullnode

-This document describes how to run an indexer fullnode on the Aptos network.
-See [Indexing](/guides/indexing.md) guide that describes the basic indexing concept and the available options for indexing service on the Aptos blockchain.
+This document describes how to run an indexer fullnode on the Pont network.
+See [Indexing](/guides/indexing.md) guide that describes the basic indexing concept and the available options for indexing service on the Pont blockchain.

 :::danger On macOS with Apple silicon only
 The below installation steps are verified only on macOS with Apple silicon.